Widgets — core-ui/widget

 Examples of widgets the framework already supports:

-• FloatingPanel — corner-anchored chat / devtools / agent surface
+• FloatingPanel — corner-anchored chat / devtools / agent panel

 • Modal — center dialog with backdrop, ESC + click-outside dismiss